smartnic/sigcomm21_artifact/README.md

 ### 4 Specific ACM SIGCOMM criteria for artifact functionality

+[Estimated reading time: 2 minutes]

-_Documentation_: Our artifact includes the Docker container used to perform these experiments, the source code of the compiler and subsidiary repositories (including experimental scripts).
+_Documentation_: Our artifact includes the Docker container, which includes the primary source code of the compiler as well as some subsidiary repositories containing experimental evaluation scripts.
+This README serves as the documentation of the compiler showing how to exercise the artifact.

-FIXME
+_Completeness_: The source code of the compiler attached in the container (see the `dependencies` folder in the container) contains all the main components of the compiler described in the paper.
+Inside the folder `/sigcomm21_artifact/dependencies/superopt` in the container:

+`src/search` contains the code related to the stochastic search (section 3 in the paper)

+`src/verify` contains the generic framework for program equivalence checking within K2 (high-level section 4 logic)

+`src/isa/ebpf` contains the formalization of the BPF instruction set in first-order logic, for both program equivalence checking and safety (sections 4, 5, 6)

+_Exercisability_: The code needed to run the experiments in the paper is in the folder `3_reproduce_results` in the container image.

 ---